Forgejo Actions administrator guide

 ENABLED = true

-DEFAULT_ACTIONS_URL = https://code.forgejo.org
+DEFAULT_ACTIONS_URL = https://data.forgejo.org

-The actions published at https://code.forgejo.org are:
+The actions published at https://data.forgejo.org are:

 - known to work with Forgejo Actions